 Setting and Participants

 This study consisted of retrospective analyses of concussion data from adolescent athletes ages 13 through 18 who sustained concussions between the 2007-2008 and 2019-2020 academic school years in the State of Hawaii.
 A total of 18,294 concussion injuries were identified for analysis, which were divided into four separate groups corresponding to the number of ImPACT post-injury tests completed during the gradual RTP process.
-(Tamura et al., 2020)
+It was assumed that individuals who completed three or more post-injury tests would have experienced a longer recovery than individuals who completed less than two post-injury tests.
+Further, the final post-injury test completed corresponded with the student’s completion of RTP Step 7.
+The number of post-injury tests completed was used as a proxy for RTP duration time based on the findings of (Tamura et al., 2020), whose sample used a portion of the same sample from the present study.

-Table 2 displays the number of individuals per number of ImPACT post-injury tests completed.ImPACT post-injury test scores were compared to ImPACT baseline testing performance to make RTP progression decisions.
+Table 2 displays the total number of tests completed by sex, the total number of students, and the average age by sex corresponding to the number of ImPACT post-injury tests completed during recovery.
+Each sample consisted of students who sustained multiple injuries that were tracked separately; therefore, results from the total number of tests completed, corresponding to individual injuries, were used for statistical analysis.
+All individuals completed ImPACT baseline testing, and post-injury test scores were compared to baseline testing performance to make RTP progression decisions.
 Students typically completed baseline tests at the beginning of the sports season during their freshman and junior years.
 The following were HCAMP guidelines for ImPACT post-injury test administrations during a student’s recovery process:

 A concussed student completed their first post-injury test within 24-72 hours of the injury onset.